-Welcome to the Blair School of Music!
+Welcome to the 60th Anniversary of the Blair Academy at the Blair School of Music!
 Blair offers music lessons, classes, and ensembles for infants through senior adults seven days a week.
 Blair Academy students study alongside undergraduates and adults, taught by the same premier faculty.